OFFICIAL RULES AND REGULATIONS

 8 – Also to consider Each participant in the M.E.S.C.
 2021 agrees that the decisions of the officials of the M.E.S.C.
 2021 are to be final in all matters concerning M.E.S.C.
 2021.
 Each participant in the M.E.S.C.
 2021 agrees to hold the sponsors, organizers, officials, their agents and employees harmless from any liability of any nature and kind, any injuries and/or damages suffered during or after the period of the M.E.S.C.
 2021 by the participant.

 9 – Weigh Stations for the M.E.S.C.
-2021 will be located at the Providence Bay Marina and The South Baymouth Marina.
+2021 will be located at 5136 Hwy 551 across from the Providence Bay Fair Grounds and The South Baymouth Marina.
 The hours will be 9:00 am to 12:00 noon and 6:00 pm to 9:00 pm daily.
 There will be NO after hours weigh-ins.